"I see at last that if I don't breathe, I breathe. . . " [ Quote by pupil to F.M. Alexander ]

 It has been shown that attempting to breathe with your upper chest (also known as apical breathing) and lower neck muscles, can lead to structural changes that can affect your spinal column, pelvic positioning and soft tissue attachments.
 This can lead to neck, shoulder and chest tightness causing headaches, shoulder problems and back pain.

 Also, as the diaphragm contracts it pulls downwards into your intestines, which is why your belly bulges when you breathe in.
-So any effort to contract your tummy muscles to engage your core muscles (which is a poorly defined term, I really must write on the myth of core strength at a later date) has the adverse affect of interfering with your breath.
+So any effort to contract your tummy muscles to engage your core muscles (which is a poorly defined term, I really must write on the myth of core strength at a later date [Update: the core stability myth]) has the adverse affect of interfering with your breath.

 So enough with the anatomy, let's get on with the exercise, which isn't so much an exercise, but a trick to reset your breathing by letting go of the diaphragm and getting the rib cage moving more freely.
-It's all explained in this video:
+It's all explained in the video below.

-You only need to do this exercise two or three times in a row then you can forget about your breathing, although I appreciate that might be like asking you to not think of pink elephants.
+You only need to do this exercise three to five times in a row then you can forget about your breathing, although I appreciate that might be like asking you to not think of pink elephants.
 It's OK to have an awareness of your breathing but it can be a very tricky business to be aware of it without affecting it!

 Once you've got used to feeling your rib cage expand back outwards after the long exhalation, you can do this exercise on the sly without using your hands on your rib cage.
 If you're sitting you'll need to make sure you're not slumped or collapsed in your chair, review my earlier blog on how to sit with poise.
 You'll also notice that as you breath out that your "core muscles" naturally tighten giving them all the work out they need without having them interfere with the breath afterwards.